-In “Sapiens” author Yuval Noah Harari reviews our history as Homo Sapiens, from the planes of East Africa until today -and speculations of possible future developments-.
+In “Sapiens” author Yuval Noah Harari reviews our history as Homo Sapiens, from the plains of East Africa passing through modernity, and speculating about the future.

 - We managed to colonize the world thanks to our cognitive abilities

 - The agricultural revolution allowed for complex societies and lead to population explosion

 - The scientific revolution provided the basis of our current runaway progress